iyyappan-github/falldetection/README.md

-he goal of this project is to address the issue of elderly individuals and patients falling or slipping, which can result in serious bone and muscle injuries.
+the goal of this project is to address the issue of elderly individuals and patients falling or slipping, which can result in serious bone and muscle injuries.
 As they age, their bodies get softer and more fragile resulting in fall.
 We are planning to develop a jacket which inflates when fall happens, so we can prevent serious injuries of car and bike racing and test drivers.